Joining the Union as an apprentice

 - allow you to attend TAFE or other RTO and pay for your time there

 - reimburse you for the costs of training including text books and TAFE or other RTO fees

-- allow you to have breaks, a 30-60 minute lunch break, a 10 minute break in between starting work and lunch and a 20 minute paid break for every 4 hours of overtime worked
+- allow you to have breaks: a 30-60 min lunch break, a 10-min break between starting work and lunch and a 20-min paid break for every four hours of overtime worked

 - sign you up to a training contract usually within 2-4 weeks of beginning an apprenticeship but no longer than three months.